connorswitala/Chemistry-Solver/README.md

 # Chemical Equilibrium Solver

-This repo is for solving for chemical equilibrium thermodynamics.
+This repository is for solving chemical equilibrium thermodynamics.
 It is currently under development to include Helmholtz and Gibbs energy minimization.

-## How to run.
+## How to run

 ### Composition